Polyamanita/FE-Polyamanita-Mobile/docs/project-structure.md

 - `babel.config.js` - instantiates context from native module plugins to use on front end (like the Shroomalyzer).
 - `package.json` - Node modules and versioning.
 - `README.md` - Remote repository text document.
-- `tsconfig.json - TS rules and babel filepath context for TS
+- `tsconfig.json` - TS rules and babel filepath context for TS

+## src/screens structure

+For each screen on the application, the current structure has it so where each unique screen gets its own directory.
+The only case of not following that convention is if there is a complete similarity to screens to prevent clouding up ./screens with similar screen.

+Each screen can have the following subd-rectories.
--
+- `screen.tsx` - screen component
+- `screen.style.ts - styling for screens sub-components
+- `utils.ts | /utils` - module functions that are ran on the screen.
+- `/components` - organizational sub directory to put uniquely created components.
+- `/wrappers` - organizational sub directory to put uniquely created component wrappers.